14: Hunter Hartley, Hunter Hartley

 “Have you ever seen anything out here?”
 I asked.

-My stomach sank and my heart stopped and my pancreas turned inside out.
-“I-I didn’t see that part of the guide until after.
+[Normal tone.]
+My stomach sank, and my heart stopped, and my pancreas turned inside out.
+[Anxious.]
+“I-I… [Laughs nervously.]
+I didn’t… see that part of the guide until a-after.
 Hunter– Hunter came in and told me–”

+[Normal tone.]
 “Save it, Mike.
-I don’t care if you were peeking or doing something nefarious or what.
-I’m sure if you’re a spy or something there are already eyeballs up the chain from me already on you.
-But I don’t think you’re a spy, just wanted to know what all the fuss was about.
+I don’t care if you were peeking, or doing something nefarious, or whatever.
+I’m sure if you’re a spy, then someone more important than me already has their eyeballs on you.
+But I don’t think you’re a spy.
+You just wanted to know what all the fuss was about.
 I just wanted to let you know that you’re not invisible.”
 She was still smiling.

-The rest of the patrol was as uneventful as everyone told me that it would be.
-It would be considerably more effort on foot, but still not difficult by any stretch of the imagination.
+The rest of the patrol was as uneventful as everyone told me it would be.
+It would be considerably more effort on foot, but not difficult by any stretch of the imagination.
 The only danger seemed to be the possibility of getting eaten by a bear.
-Marissa dropped me back off at my cabin, said “Seeya Mike.
-Don’t do anything I wouldn’t do!” and sped off.
-I was exhausted from the extrovert energy.
-I wanted to crawl in bed and just sleep until the next day.
+Marissa dropped me back off at my cabin, said, “See ya, Mike.
+Don’t do anything I wouldn’t do!” and sped off before I could tell her that I couldn’t see how I could do anything she wouldn’t do.
+I was exhausted from the introvert energy.
+I wanted to crawl in bed, and just sleep until the next day.

 But I couldn’t crawl in bed.
-This is WOE.BEGONE[theme starts again].
+This is WOE.BEGONE, [Very brief start-stop of the opening theme.]
 I have to get ready for my heist.
-My new heist, much different from my old heist where I opened a door and walked inside a room where I didn’t get the thing that I went there for.
-The kind of heist where I snake my arm into a mailbox and hope that there is an envelope in there.
+[Stutters.]
+My real heist, my new heist.
+Much different than my equally riveting old heist where I opened a door that was unlocked, and stepped into a room.
+The kind of heist where I snake my arm into a mailbox, and hope that there’s an envelope in there.

-You have been listening to WOE.BEGONE.
-I might have abused this request before, but start the heist music.
-Next time: I break into a mailbox and do some more patrolling.
+You’ve been listening to WOE.BEGONE.
+I might have abused this request before, but start up the heist music.
+Next time, I break into a mailbox, and do some more patrolling.
 Thanks for playing.